gititdoneAMAN/diary-repo/README.md

 - This project was inspired by the need for a simple and customizable diary application.
 - Special thanks to the developers of Express.js, MongoDB, and Zod for their amazing libraries and tools.

+## THIS REPOSITORY IS CREATED AND MAINTAINED BY AMAN KUMAR PANDEY